sendbird/healthcare-ai-chatbot/README.md

 ### QuickReplyView
 The following codes demonstrate how to set the view for Quick Replies.
 The values in `options` of `first_message_data.data` are used as Quick Replies.
+When the user clicks on the Quick Reply, the message is sent to the server.

 [SBUUserMessageCell.swift](https://github.com/sendbird/healthcare-ai-chatbot/blob/develop/Sources/View/Channel/MessageCell/SBUUserMessageCell.swift#L160)
 ```swift